Abhivgreek/Gas-Utility-Project/gas_utility_project/README.md

 3. Make your changes and commit them.
 4. Push your changes to your fork.
 5. Open a pull request with a description of your changes.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This `README.md` should help you set up, run, and understand your Django project.
-You can modify it based on your project’s specific details if needed.
-Let me know if you need any further adjustments!al environment name, like (venv).

-Install Dependencies

-After activating the virtual environment, install the required dependencies by running: pip install -r requirements.txt

-This will install Django and any other necessary Python packages.

-Apply Migrations
-Django uses migrations to handle changes to the database schema.
-To apply the migrations,
-run:
-python manage.py migrate
-This command will set up the database and apply any pending migrations.

-Run the Development Server
-To start the development server, run the following command:

-python manage.py runserver
-By default, the server will run at http://127.0.0.1:8000/.

-You should see a message similar to the following:
-Django version 4.x.x, using settings 'gas_utility_service.settings'
-Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.

-Usage
-API Endpoints:
-/api/requests/: To submit, track, and view customer service requests.
-/admin/: Admin dashboard for managing customer service requests (requires admin login).
-Admin Panel: After creating a superuser, you can access the Django Admin panel at http://127.0.0.1:8000/admin/.
-You can manage users, view requests, and perform other administrative tasks.

-To create a superuser for the Django admin, run: python manage.py createsuperuser

-Follow the prompts to set up the admin credentials.

-Testing
-To run tests for the project, use the following command: python manage.py test

-This will discover and run all test cases in the tests.py file of each app.

-Deployment
-To deploy this project to a production server, you can use WSGI servers like Gunicorn or Waitress.
-Here's how you can deploy using Waitress:

-Install Waitress if you haven’t already: pip install waitress

-Run the application with Waitress: waitress-serve --port=8000 gas_utility_service.wsgi:application

-Make sure to configure the production database and settings as necessary for deployment.

-Contributing
-We welcome contributions to improve the project.
-To contribute, follow these steps:

-Fork the repository.
-Create a new branch.
-Make your changes and commit them.
-Push your changes to your fork.
-Open a pull request with a description of your changes.